Navigation Menu

 Summary

 Over the past century, chronic diseases — including obesity, diabetes, cardiovascular disease, autoimmune disorders, autism, neurodegenerative diseases, mental illness, and cancer — have risen dramatically.
 Today, few families remain untouched by at least one of these conditions.
+For example, obesity has reached epidemic proportions, and autism prevalence has increased nearly fivefold in just twenty-two years.
 If current trends continue, nearly half the population in developed countries will develop cancer at some point during their lifetime by 2040.

 We have been led to believe that these illnesses are inevitable — written in our DNA or simply an unavoidable consequence of aging — and that the only option is lifelong dependence on prescription drugs or, worse, helplessly watching disease progress.